What is a Day Master?

 Is the Day Master the same as my year animal's element?

 No. Your year animal's element comes from the Year Pillar.
 Your Day Master comes from the Day Pillar.
 They are usually different.
 Two people born in the same year (same Year Pillar element) will almost always have different Day Masters because the Day Pillar changes daily.
+If you only know your Chinese zodiac animal from your birth year, you are looking at just one quarter of your BaZi chart.

 Can two people have the same Day Master?